GoogleChromeLabs/chromeos_smart_card_connector/example_cpp_smart_card_client_app/README.rst

     performs a sequence of commands **demonstrating the use of PC/SC-Lite API** (see the file ``src/pp_module.cc``).

-    Note that this piece is here just for the demostration purposes, so it can be removed safely.
+    Note that this piece is here just for the demonstration purposes, so it can be removed safely.

 *   A **PIN entry dialog** together with a corresponding C++ binding for